 (frequencies) of sounds.
 The tests track the thresholds of hearing for various sounds.

-brainstem response (ABR) test.
-Tiny earphones go in the ear canals and
+response (ABR) test.
+Tiny earphones go in the ear canals and electrodes

-electrodes (small stickers) go on the scalp and behind the ears.
-The electrodes measure
+(small stickers) go on the scalp and behind the ears.
+The electrodes measure the responses

-the responses from the auditory (hearing) nerve and other important auditory centers
+from the auditory (hearing) nerve and other important auditory centers in the brain